 Stick to the same instructions as above, but use this pot file instead and place the generated

-.mo files next to the
+.mo files in the folder

 How to translate the widgets in our MentalPress theme?